dollar2048/Anki-card-generator/README.md

 # Anki Card Generator

-A script for automatically generating Anki cards from a markdown file with bold-highlighted words/phrases.
+A script for automatically generating Anki cards from a rich-text or markdown file with bold-highlighted words/phrases.
 Cards are added to your existing "English" deck using "Dollar_Type" note type.

 ## Features